google/glog/README.rst

 probably won’t.

-If you cannot or do not wish to install libunwind, you can still try to use two kinds of stack-unwinder: 1. glibc built-in stack-unwinder and 2. frame pointer based stack-unwinder.
+If you cannot or do not wish to install libunwind, you can still try to use two kinds of stack-unwinder:

+glibc built-in stack-unwinder
-1. As we already mentioned, glibc’s unwinder has a deadlock issue.
+    As we already mentioned, glibc’s unwinder has a deadlock issue.
 However, if you don’t use :cpp:`InstallFailureSignalHandler()` or you don’t worry about the rare possibilities of deadlocks, you can use this stack-unwinder.
 If you specify no options and ``libunwind`` isn’t detected on your system, the configure script chooses this unwinder by default.

+frame pointer based stack-unwinder
-2. The frame pointer based stack unwinder requires that your application, the glog library, and system libraries like libc, all be compiled with a frame pointer.
+    The frame pointer based stack unwinder requires that your application, the glog library, and system libraries like libc, all be compiled with a frame pointer.
 This is *not* the default for x86-64.

 How to Contribute